MirzaLeka/JavaScript-Land/README.md

 If you'd like to contribute, please do.
 JavaScript is a huge language and there is no way I can cover everything that is needed to be known.
 You can update the existing lessons or create a new ones.
 Every line of code you write makes an impact.

-> But please, make sure you write clean and write *error-free* code.
+> But please, make sure you write clean and *error-free* code.

 One last important thing to say is that lessons are **not** connected.
 There is no **start** script.
 If you see any scripts in *package.json* file, these are not connected to one project, but rather spread across multiple lessons and used where needed.